 If you are interested in pursuing the minor:

-- Submit the “Minor Completion Form” within the last two (2) weeks of instruction in the semester you intend to graduate to the ERG staff advisor in 260 Mulford Hall.
+- Submit the “Minor Completion Form” by the last week of instruction of the semester before the semester in which you intend to graduate, to the undergraduate staff advisor at email@example.com or to 260 Mulford Hall.

-ERG minor Faculty Advisor: Professor John Harte
+ERG Undergraduate Minor Faculty Advisor: